 Table of contents:

-Hijiki is a type of seaweed that is popular in Japan, Korea and China, and is also harvested there.
-Hijiki grows in rocky areas by the sea.
-The hijiki season is between March and April.
-Hijiki is black and consists of a long stem from which small shoots grow.
-This stem can become very long.
+Hijiki is a seaweed that is commonly eaten and harvested in Japan, Korea, and China.
+Hijiki grows in rocky coastal areas.
+The Hijiki season is between March and April.
+Hijiki is black and consists of a long stalk from which small shoots grow.
+This stalk can become very long.
 It is called Naga Hijiki and is quite crunchy when properly prepared.
-There is also Meh Hijiki, Kome Hijiki (translated this means "Reishijiki" due to the visual similarity to rice) and Hime Hijiki (Princess Hijiki).
-Hijiki contains many minerals (e.g. iron, calcium and magnesium) and a considerable amount of arsenic (which is actually dangerous, but in small amounts is non-toxic).
-However, there are various laws and regulations governing the permissible arsenic content in hijiki.
-The seaweed is also said to balance the hormonal system and lower cholesterol levels.
+Additionally, there are Meh Hijiki, Kome Hijiki (translated as “Reishijiki” due to its visual similarity to rice), and Hime Hijiki (Princess Hijiki).
+Hijiki contains many minerals (e.g., iron, calcium, and magnesium) and a considerable amount of arsenic (which is actually dangerous, but in small quantities is non-toxic).
+However, there are various laws and regulations regarding the allowed arsenic content in Hijiki.
+By the way, the seaweed is also said to help maintain hormonal balance and lower cholesterol levels.

 Hijiki as a Side Dish

-Hijiki has a greenish-brown colour when harvested and is dried directly and then sold dried.
-Before preparation, hijiki is simply soaked in lukewarm water for 5 minutes and can then be used like fresh hijiki.
-This is how the wakame seaweed is also prepared.
-Hijiki is often eaten as a salad and is supplemented with vegetables and other ingredients: Common additions are carrot sticks, agedashi (fried tofu) and edamame (green soybeans), but other vegetables also taste very good!
-The dressing typically consists of soy sauce and sugar.
+During harvest, Hijiki has a green-brown coloration and is immediately dried and then sold dried.
+Before preparation, Hijiki is simply soaked in lukewarm water for 5 minutes and can then be used like fresh Hijiki.
+By the way, this is also how Wakame seaweed is prepared.
+Hijiki is commonly eaten as a salad and is complemented with vegetables and other ingredients: Frequently, these include carrot sticks, Agedashi (fried tofu), and Edamame (green soybeans), but other vegetables also taste very good!
+The dressing usually consists of soy sauce and sugar.
 Hijiki is usually a side dish and not a main course.

 Comments